Odd + Quirky Facts on… Port Macquarie

 4. Chosen for its isolation, Port Macquarie was a founded as a penal settlement in 1821.
 It was home to many an unsavoury character!

 5. Port Macquarie is on the same latitude as the Lord Howe Island, which can be reached in 4 hours.
-Direct flights are available from Port to LHI through to June and then again from September.
+Direct flights are available from Port to LHI seasonally (February to June and then again from September to December).

 6. The rock art of the break-wall started out as an art competition in 1995.